TypeSafe-Travellers/trippins/README.md

 **Note:** The app is currently in development.
 We are working on adding new features and improving the user experience.
 Please check back soon for updates!

 ## Screenshots
-Please note that the app is still in active development and the following screenshots are pre-alpha previews.
+**Note:** Please note that the app is still in active development and the following screenshots are pre-alpha previews.

 ## Get Started